mhoffman/kmos/doc/source/tutorials/first_model_api.rst

                  rate_constant='p_CO*bar*A/sqrt(2*pi*umass*m_CO/beta)')

 Now you might wonder, how come we can simply use m_CO and beta and such.
-Well, that is because we evaluator will to some trickery to resolve such terms.
+Well, that is because the evaluator will to some trickery to resolve such terms.
 So beta will be first be translated into 1/(kboltzmann*T) and as long as you have set a parameter `T` before, this will go through.
 Same is true for m_CO, here the atomic masses are looked up and added.
 Note